Indatus/dispatcher/README.md

     }
 ```

-You may also schedule commands via raw cron expressions
+You may also schedule commands via raw Cron expressions

 ```php
 	public function schedule(Schedulable $scheduler)